Emmett Till: Lynching

-Mose Wright stayed on his front porch for twenty minutes waiting for Till to return.
+Mose Wright stayed on his front porch for 20 minutes waiting for Till to return.
 He did not go back to bed.
-He and another man went into Money, got gasoline, and drove around trying to find Till.
-Unsuccessful, they returned home by 8:00 am.
+Wright and another man went into Money, got gasoline, and drove around unsuccessfully trying to find Till.
+They had returned home by 8:00 a.m.
 After hearing from Wright that he would not call the police because he feared for his life, Curtis Jones placed a call to the Leflore County sheriff, and another to his mother in Chicago.
-Distraught, she called Emmett's mother Mamie Till Bradley.
+Distraught, she called Emmett's mother Mamie Till-Bradley.
 Wright and his wife Elizabeth drove to Sumner, where Elizabeth's brother contacted the sheriff.

 Bryant and Milam were questioned by Leflore County sheriff George Smith.
 They admitted they had taken the boy from his great-uncle's yard, but claimed they had released him the same night in front of Bryant's store.
 Bryant and Milam were arrested for kidnapping.
 Word got out that Till was missing, and soon Medgar Evers, Mississippi state field secretary for the National Association for the Advancement of Colored People (NAACP), and Amzie Moore, head of the NAACP's Bolivar County chapter, became involved.
 They disguised themselves as cotton pickers and went into the cotton fields in search of any information that might help find Till.

 Three days after his abduction and murder, Till's swollen and disfigured body was found by two boys who were fishing in the Tallahatchie River.
-His head was very badly mutilated, he had been shot above the right ear, an eye was dislodged from the socket, there was evidence that he had been beaten on the back and the hips, and his body weighted by a fan blade, which was fastened around his neck with barbed wire.
-He was nude, but wearing a silver ring with the initials "L. T." and "May 25, 1943" carved in it.
+His head was very badly mutilated: he had been shot above the right ear, an eye was dislodged from the socket, there was evidence that he had been beaten on the back and the hips, and his body weighted by a fan blade fastened around his neck with barbed wire.
+Till was nude, but wearing a silver ring with the initials "L. T." and "May 25, 1943" carved in it.
 His face was unrecognizable due to trauma and having been submerged in water.
 Mose Wright was called to the river to identify Till.
-The silver ring that Till was wearing was removed, returned to Wright, and next passed on to the district attorney as evidence.
+The silver ring that Till was wearing was removed, returned to Wright, and passed on to the district attorney as evidence.